 First Pentecostal Church of Pensacola was founded in 1933, in the midst of the Great Depression, with a “Revival of Truth” in a tent erected on “O” Street (now Pace Boulevard), between Strong and DeSoto Streets.
 About 75 people received this great truth and were baptized in Jesus’ Name.
 On August 30, 1934, property was purchased at “N” and Gonzalez Streets and a humble wooden building was erected.
 The floor was sawdust, the seats were crude and uncomfortable homemade benches.

 Bro.
 Welch served as pastor for two years before the call of the evangelistic trail beckoned, and he left the church in the capable hands of Rev. Oliver Fauss.
 The pull of evangelism was great upon Bro.
 Welch, but the desire to do the will of God was stronger and in 1939 he returned to Pensacola, never to leave again.
 God blessed Bro. and Sis.
-Welch with six more children: five boys: David (deceased 1999), Paul (wife, Shirley), Daniel (wife, Dixie), Abe (wife, Bobby), and Jimmy (deceased 2006, wife, Sue); and other daughter, Joanna (husband, Charles Shell, deceased 1989).
+Welch with six more children: five boys: David (deceased 1999), Paul (deceased 2019, wife, Shirley), Daniel (wife, Dixie), Abe (wife, Bobby), and Jimmy (deceased 2006, wife, Sue); and daughter, Joanna (husband, Charles Shell, deceased 1989).
 Bro.
 Welch was an astute student of the Word, spending many, many hours alone with his Bible.
 He became a renowned defender of the Oneness faith and was involved in more than 200 public debates.
 His trademark song became and always will be, “Who was He”.

 Bro.
 Welch served as District Superintendent of the Florida District, as a member of the Florida District Board, and as a member of the General Board of the United Pentecostal Church International.
 He also served as Chaplain of the Florida Senate under the administration of Governor Fuller Warren.
 Bro.
 Welch was honored by the Escambia County Commissioners as “being a role model exemplifying the finest values.”
 He also received a tribute from Congressman Earl Hutto that was included in the Congressional Record.
-He authored five pamphlets: Let Us Make Man, Delivering Up The Kingdom, The Right Hand of God, Water Baptism in Jesus’ Name, and Baptism of the Holy Ghost.
+He authored five pamphlets: Let Us Make Man, Delivering Up the Kingdom, The Right Hand of God, Water Baptism in Jesus’ Name, and Baptism of the Holy Ghost.
 The Pentecostal Publishing House combined the wealth of information from these publications into a best-selling book, Contending For The Faith.
-He also authored an autobiography; D. L. Welch: A Man Of War, and produced a recording entitled, The Gospel Pioneer & Friend, which contains many of his favorite songs, including, “Who Was He.”
+He also authored an autobiography, D. L. Welch: A Man Of War, and produced a recording entitled, The Gospel Pioneer & Friend, which contains many of his favorite songs, including, “Who Was He.”